 Andy poses the question, how did I end up in Chinatown on this particular day, and what brought me to click the shutter at this time.
 I also ask myself the same question.
 As well as if this was the exact place to be standing, and I know I had to crop it on left […]

 Category: NYC Photo Blog

-The “photo blog” began before the word “blog” was even known.
-The year was 2000.
+This photo blog began before the word “blog” was coined.
+At least that’s how I remember it.
+The year was 1999.
 I called it an online journal.
-But I guess you’d have to go into the wayback machine to find the early examples from the year 2000.
+There were definitely others keeping online photo journals.
+I guess you’d have to go into the wayback machine to find the early journal writing.

 Since I did go through the trouble of calling this thing a Photo Blog, I had an idea last night that it would be good to write something about photography.
 As I was falling asleep, I remembered an article (before posts we called ’em articles) about street photography.
 And it got me to thinking about […]

 It’s sad to think about how much I know nothing about.
 The list includes: wood.
 I don’t mean trees exactly.
 But lumber.
 I could tell pine from oak.
 But that’s about all.
 Types of wood stains.
 Again, I only know that mahogany is probably going to be dark.
 American history.
 Unbelievably ignorant.
 I didn’t like […]